PelionIoT/snap-pelion-edge/README.md

 ### Build prerequisites

-- any OS which supports Docker
+- a Linux box with Docker configured (other operating systems may work but aren't supported)
 - git

 ### User account prerequisites